PII Obfuscation

 Separate PII model

-You can configure a separate Ollama model specifically for PII stripping in Settings → PDF Import Privacy.
+You can configure a separate model specifically for PII stripping in Settings → Privacy → Configure Local AI.
 This lets you use a small, fast model for obfuscation and a larger, more capable model for the actual lab analysis.

 Configure PII Settings

-- Configure the Ollama server URL and PII model
+- Configure the server URL and PII model

 Your AI provider still receives text

-Even with PII obfuscation, the anonymized lab text is sent to your configured AI provider (Anthropic, OpenRouter, or Venice) for marker extraction.
+Even with PII obfuscation, the anonymized lab text is sent to your configured AI provider (OpenRouter, Routstr, PPQ, or Venice) for marker extraction.
 The obfuscation step ensures that text contains no personal identifiers.
-If you want nothing sent over the network at all, use Ollama as both your PII model and your main AI provider.
+If you want nothing sent over the network at all, use a local server as both your PII model and your main AI provider.